 (o) Narrative description of the business relationship of each party, including how management, business, and operational decision making will occur, the work composition of each party, the work to be performed by each party, and the source and use of shared resources and business equipment.

-(D) Except as otherwise required by law, all financial statements and records submitted by the applicants to the equal opportunity division shall be considered confidential and shall not be released to the public unless such documents are used in an administrative hearing, or appeals thereto, or the applicants approve, in writing, to the release of the statements and records.
+(D) Except as otherwise required by law, all financial statements and records submitted by the applicants to EOD shall be considered confidential and shall not be released to the public unless such documents are used in an administrative hearing, or appeals thereto, or the applicants approve, in writing, to the release of the statements and records.

-(E) Upon determining that the business partners have demonstrated qualification for certification as a joint venture in the EDGE program, as outlined in this rule, the equal employment opportunity coordinator of the department of administrative services shall certify the business.
-123:2-16-14 2
+(E) Upon determining that the business partners have demonstrated qualification for certification as a joint venture in the EDGE program, as outlined in this rule, the state equal employment opportunity coordinator of the department of administrative services may certify the business.

-(F) If the equal employment opportunity coordinator of the department of administrative services determines that the joint venture does not meet the criteria set forth in this chapter, the division shall notify the applicants of its decision by mail.
+(F) If the state equal employment opportunity coordinator of the department of administrative services determines that the joint venture does not meet the criteria set forth in this chapter, EOD shall notify the applicants of its decision by mail.
 The notification shall include the applicant's appeal rights as set forth in Chapter 119. of the Revised Code.

 (H) In order to facilitate prompt certification, the joint venture agreement may be submitted and approved prior to the issuance of a state bid or request for proposal.
 The joint venture shall be a for-profit entity and need not be in business one-year prior to submission of the application.

-(I) The equal employment opportunity coordinator of the department of administrative services shall approve a joint venture application for a particular procurement category.
+(I) The state equal employment opportunity coordinator of the department of administrative services may approve a joint venture application for a particular procurement category.
 The certification is for up to one year.
 The certification of the joint venture business shall be project or contract specific and applicable for the current joint venture application.
 This joint venture certification cannot be used for subsequent projects or contracts.